shinyorg/ConfigurationExtensions/README.md

 #### AppSettings JSON

+1. Install the NuGet package 'Shiny.Extensions.Configuration'
-1. Create an appsettings.json file like you would in ASP.NET Core application in your HEAD project.
+2. Create an appsettings.json file like you would in ASP.NET Core application in your HEAD project.
     * **ANDROID:** *place the file in: Assets.
 Ensure the build action on the file is set to 'AndroidAsset'*
     * **iOS:** *place the file in the ROOT of your project.
 Ensure the build action on the file is set to 'BundleResource'*
-2. Configure your IConfiguration using the following code in your application startup code (ie. Xamarin.Forms App).
+3. Configure your IConfiguration using the following code in your application startup code (ie. Xamarin.Forms App).

 ```csharp
 // store this in your dependency injection container OR static class